avo-hq/docs.avohq.io/docs/2.0/search.md

 ### Hide the global search

-If you, by any chance want to hide the global search you can do so using this setting 👇
+If you, by any chance, want to hide the global search, you can do so using this setting 👇

 ```ruby{3}
 # config/initializers/avo.rb